1DeepakSrinivas/CSC4850-ML/project/classification/README.md

 This implementation uses the well-established `RandomForestClassifier` from the scikit-learn library.

-**Advantages:**
-- **Production-ready**: Uses a highly optimized, battle-tested library
-- **Fast execution**: Leverages optimized C/C++ code under the hood
-- **Easy to use**: Simple API with sensible defaults
-- **Well-documented**: Extensive documentation and community support

-**How it works:**
-1. Loads training data and labels
-2. Handles missing values using scikit-learn's `SimpleImputer` (replaces missing values with column means)
-3. Standardizes features using `StandardScaler` (normalizes to mean=0, std=1)
-4. Adaptively sets hyperparameters based on dataset characteristics (size, number of features, class imbalance)
-5. Trains a Random Forest classifier with optimized parameters
-6. Performs 5-fold cross-validation for robust performance estimation
-7. Evaluates the model and generates comprehensive metrics
-8. Creates confusion matrix visualizations
-9. Analyzes feature importance
-10. Makes predictions on test data
-11. Saves results and evaluation metrics to files

 **Adaptive Hyperparameter Tuning:**
 The implementation automatically adjusts hyperparameters based on dataset characteristics: